 Taking an over-the-counter pain reliever such as ibuprofen or acetaminophen is fine, too.
 Take these as instructed.
 The dentist may have also prescribed an antibiotic to ensure the infection is completely eliminated.
 Be sure to take this medication until it is all gone.

-A few weeks after your root canal, you’ll return to our office to have a permanent crown placed over the tooth.
+A few weeks after your root canal, you’ll return to our dental office to have a permanent crown placed over the tooth.
 Made of porcelain, this crown restores your ability to eat your regular diet and will protect the remaining tooth structure.